dominictwlee/rekki-tech-task/README.md

 Some efforts were made in regards to styling to make the UI functional, minimal, and intuitive.
 It includes visual feedback for loading and error states, and a layout that tries to minimise layout shifts.

-The store is implemented and minimally tested to ensure the basic functionality as requested for exercise 2 are all functional.
+The store is implemented and minimally tested to ensure the basic functionality for exercise 2 are all functional.
 I am sure there are edge cases that haven't been addressed, but it is robust enough as a toy example completed under time constraints.